 Your surgeon will discuss the risks of surgery with you.
 Infections and blood clots are two risks.
 To minimize these risks, we use antibiotics and blood thinners.

-We also take special precautions in the operating room to reduce the risk of infections.
-The chance of infection is small, but it can occur even many years after surgery.
-In addition, there is the possibility of dislocation, leg length discrepancy, persistent limp, permanent nerve and artery injury and significant blood loss.
+We also take special precautions in the operating

+chance of infection is small, but it can occur even many years after surgery.
+In addition, there is the possibility of dislocation, leg length discrepancy, persistent limp, permanent nerve and artery injury, and significant blood loss.
 Although rare, stroke, heart attack and death have occurred with this surgery.